JerichoCruz/JerichoCruz/README.md

 ## 🙋‍♂️ About Me

--  I’m a **Data Engineer, Data Analyst, and Business Intelligence Developer**
+-  I’m a **Data Engineer, Data Analyst, AI Consultant and Business Intelligence Developer**

--  Interests - Data, privacy, and securing the internet
+-  Interests - GenAI, Data, privacy, and securing the internet

 -  How to reach me -  **info@jerichocruz.com**